nevillejackson/Unix/initdiversity/antixid.md

 ##### My assessment of the progress with dinit in init diversity spin #####

 I found that the dinit version of Antix-Init-Diversity-2025 works either from an install or as a live iso.
-It comes wit 31 services enabled, including important things like `udevd` and the networking daemon `connmand`.
+It comes with 31 services enabled, including important things like `udevd` and the networking daemon `connmand`.

 The implementation of dinit is not quite the same as in Artix, but the location of config files is the same.
-THis iss not surprising as we are comparing Debian with Arch there.
+This is not surprising as we are comparing Debian with Arch there.

 I tried starting a service which  was not present ( sshd).
 It was installed but there was no service file for it.
 I had to write one.
 It was easy to setup an elementary service file, especially as I had Artix as a guide.
-The dinit commands to srart or enable a service worked.
+The dinit commands to start or enable a service worked.
 The command to list services worked.

 From a progress point of view , the Init Diversity spin has implemented dinit and has service files for some 31 services, but other service packages ( like sshd) if installed will not install a service file.
 You have to write the service fiile(s) yourself.
 It is not difficult.
 I guess before Antix release a dinit iso version they will attend to making service packages install service files when the binary is installed.